gep13/gep13/input/blog/free-ebooks.md

 Title: Free eBooks
 Published: 5/2/2011
 Tags:
-- .Net
+- .net
-- eBooks
+- ebooks
-- Free
+- free
 ---

 There have been a number of free eBooks making the rounds lately, so rather than forget where I got them from, I thought I would start a list here.
 I will update this blog post with any new eBooks that I find.